New Labour was still left wing. Just not Socialist.

-If New Labour privatising bodies is the only evidence of them no longer being left wing – if the only definition used for left wing is public ownership, then that definition is too narrow to encompass all political thought.
+If New Labour privatising bodies is the only evidence of them no longer being left wing – if the only definition used for left wing is public ownership – that definition is too narrow to encompass all political thought.

 Arguably the bigger failing of New Labour was its tinkering attitude.
-Their policies were definitely modest.
-Following the austerity of the Tories, it’s almost as if the New Labour era never happened.
+Their policies were modest.
+Following the austerity of the Tories, you’d be forgiven for thinking the New Labour era never happened.

-New Labour was hardly consistent with an overarching liberal philosophy – see Freedom of Information and the Trial by Jury changes.
-And this lack of any clear cut philosophy makes it hard to galvanise support among core voters who grew up on Fordist, social democratic Labour, even if a 1997 MORI poll found Blair was almost universally electable.
+New Labour was hardly consistent with an overarching liberal philosophy, either.
+See Freedom of Information and the Trial by Jury changes.
+Arguably, this lack of any clear cut philosophy makes it hard to galvanise support among core voters who grew up on Fordist, social democratic Labour, even if a 1997 MORI poll found Blair was almost universally electable.